-As Kenyans shelter in their homes to reduce the spread of COVID-19, a dedicated team of doctors, nurses and staff at New Life Children’s Home shelter at the home to provide safe, uninterrupted care to babies.
+As Kenyans shelter in their homes to reduce the spread of COVID-19, a dedicated team of doctors, nurses and staff at New Life Children’s Home shelter help provide safe, uninterrupted care to babies in need.

 Around the world, communities continue to experience increasing numbers of COVID-19 infections.
 However, this crisis is building mercy, love and hope among the New Life Children’s Home community in Kenya.

 New Life Children’s Home is a rescue center for babies that was founded 24 years ago.
 It began as a response to HIV, taking care of kids in poverty who were infected, and has over time grown to rescue any child needing help.
 So far, New Life Home has saved over 2,000 abandoned children in the country and has expanded to four locations.
 The main location is in Nairobi.

 Apart from rescuing abandoned babies, New Life Home also helps place babies into foster care to be adopted by Kenyan families.

 New Life also relies heavily on volunteers and walk-in visitors for donations.
 College institutions around Nairobi have been instrumental in providing volunteer workers since they allow their students to undertake their community service at the Home.

 In addition to being a children’s home, New Life is also a licensed medical center that has staff nurses on board 24 hours a day to help aid vulnerable children.

 To reduce costs, the home has a team of volunteer Kenyan pediatric doctors who conduct free medical rounds three times a week.
 Together with the on-staff nurses they donate their time to care for the medical needs of the babies at the home.

 A month ago, when COVID-19 was declared a worldwide pandemic, the home closed doors to external visitors and volunteers to reduce the exposure of babies to the virus.
 In addition, a 7 p.m.-5 a.m. curfew was introduced nationally to restrict the movement of people.